StamKavid/FinAgent/README.md

 ## __Introduction__

-This repository showcases an AI multi-agent system designed for comprehensive cryptocurrency analysis, with a particular focus on Bitcoin (BTC).
+This repository showcases an AI multi-agent system designed for comprehensive cryptocurrency analysis, with a particular focus on Bitcoin (BTC), tailored for my MBA Dissertation Thesis.
 The system leverages artificial intelligence agents and machine learning models to extract, process, and analyze historical cryptocurrency data.

 Our multi-agent framework consists of several specialized agents working in concert: